 A chance to read books I might not otherwise read

-I specifically chose a larger-than-typical e-reader, the 7.8-in Kobo Aura One.
+I specifically chose a larger-than-typical e-reader, the 7.8-in Kobo Aura One (this particular model is no longer available as of 2019).
 I’m glad I did, because there are many books of such a size3 that are available in PDF form that I might not otherwise read.
 An example is Eloquent Science, which is available free via my university’s library.
 The actual book isn’t available, just the PDF.
 There was no way I would’ve read the whole thing on my laptop or printed it out.
 Putting it on my e-reader, however, let me read it while sitting down in a comfy chair or in bed.

 Margins on PDFs can occasionally be a problem because they cause the text to shrink.
 I’ve found that Briss does a good job at removing the margins easily.